meshmakers/octo-tools/readme.md

 ## Build and start services

 Once the requirements have been met, there are following scripts that can be used to build the project and start the services.

+After build, the infrastructure services needs to be started.
+To handle the steps to install, start, stop or uninstall you find [here](./docs/startInfraOnDocker.md)

 ```powershell
 Invoke-BuildAll
 Install-OctoInfrastructure # First time
 Start-OctoInfrastructure  # After install
 Start-Octo
 ```

 After that, the following services should be available: